-The Mozart of theologians is how Cardinal Meisner once described Joseph Ratzinger: his theology simply flows out of his pen effortlessly and harmoniously.
+The Mozart of theologians is how Cardinal Meisner once described Joseph Ratzinger.
 His first encyclical "On Christian Love" is a kind of symphonic poem.
-In it, various themes that he had developed in his earlier writings are taken up again, developed, and woven into a new vision that is original and, now quite literally, authoritative in content - and authoritative in form as Papal teaching.
-Pope Benedict wants "to speak of the love which God has lavished on us and which we in turn must share with others", a message that, as he says, is both timely and significant, in a world "where the name of God is sometimes associated with vengeance or even a duty of hatred and violence" [#1].
-The difficulty is that theological discourse on the love of God and love of neighbour has been undermined to a certain extent by certain ideas and practices in the Church.
+In it, various themes that he had developed in his earlier writings are taken up again, developed, and woven into a new vision that is original and, now quite literally, authoritative in content - as well as being authoritative in form, as Papal teaching.
+Pope Benedict wants "to speak of the love which God has lavished on us and which we in turn must share with others", a message that, as he says, is both timely and significant in a world "where the name of God is sometimes associated with vengeance or even a duty of hatred and violence" [#1].

+The difficulty is that theological discourse on the love of God and love of neighbour has been undermined by certain ideas and practices in the Church.
 These are basically two: a false understanding of divine love and, secondly, uncertainty about the relationship between justice and charity.
 Both have affected the Church's organized charitable organizations with the consequent danger of their losing their Christian bearings and becoming no different from secular NGOs.
-The Encyclical sets out to correct these misunderstanding.
-What Professor Ratzinger once said about the way St Paul puts forward the "official" teaching about the moral form that faith takes can be said to apply to Pope Benedict's encyclical: he does not moralize or issue threats but rather explicates the inner demands of grace.1 But Pope Benedict does more than correct misunderstandings: he proposes a vision of one of the essential, but rarely explicated, aspects of the Church's mission, namely organized charitable activity.
-And he outlines a spirituality for that activity, a spirituality that is rooted in Scripture responding to the human response to suffering and tragedy on a massive scale, as in today's world.
+The Encyclical sets out to correct these misunderstandings.
+What Professor Ratzinger once said about the way St Paul puts forward the "official" teaching about faith's moral form can be said to apply to Pope Benedict's encyclical: he does not moralize or issue threats but rather explicates the inner demands of grace.
+But Pope Benedict does more than correct misunderstandings: he proposes a vision of one of the essential, but rarely explicated, aspects of the Church's mission, namely organized charitable activity.
+Further, he outlines a spirituality for that activity, a spirituality that, rooted in Scripture, responds to suffering and tragedy on a massive scale, as in today's world.

-The Encyclical's central message is summed up in the opening paragraph of the Introduction: "Being Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction"..
-That short sentence reflects the profound insight into the nature of Revelation which Ratzinger discovered during his post-doctoral study of St Bonaventure and found its confirmation in the Conciliar Constitution on Revelation, Dei Verbum.
-Revelation is not a series of doctrinal statements but is man's encounter with the living God - and an encounter that is ever present in the Church, his Body, and is ever transformative.2 And he adds in the Introduction: "Since God has first loved us (cf. 1 Jn 4:10), love is now no longer a mere command; it is the response to the gift of love with which God draws near to us" [#1]
+The Encyclical's central message is summed up in the opening paragraph of the Introduction: "Being Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction".
+That short sentence reflects the profound insight into the nature of Revelation which Ratzinger discovered during his post-doctoral study of St Bonaventure and which found its confirmation in the Conciliar Constitution on Revelation, Dei Verbum.
+Revelation is not a series of doctrinal statements but a person: Jesus Christ, the culmination of man's encounter with the living God - an encounter that is ever present in the Church, his Body, and is ever transformative.
+And he adds in the Introduction: "Since God has first loved us (cf. 1 Jn 4:10), love is now no longer a mere command; it is the response to the gift of love with which God draws near to us" [#1]

-1 Joseph Cardinal Ratzinger, "The Church's Teaching Authority - Faith - Morals" in Heinz Schürmann, Joseph Cardinal Ratzinger, Hans Urs von Balthasar, Principles of Christian Morality, translated by Graham Harrison (San Francisco: Ignatius Press, 1986), 67.
+&lt;sup>1 Joseph Cardinal Ratzinger, "The Church's Teaching Authority - Faith - Morals" in Heinz Schürmann, Joseph Cardinal Ratzinger, Hans Urs von Balthasar, Principles of Christian Morality, translated by Graham Harrison (San Francisco: Ignatius Press, 1986), 67.